Prequalification Terms and Conditions

 Loss means any loss, liability, cost, expense, damage, charge, penalty, outgoing or payment however arising, whether present, unascertained, immediate, future or contingent and includes direct loss and consequential loss.

-Personnel means persons employed by the relevant entity, including officers, employees, agents and contractors.
+Personnel means persons employed by the Company, including officers, employees, agents and contractors.

 Property Services Contract means a contract entered into for the provision of cleaning services.